Decentralized and Parallel Primal and Dual Accelerated Methods for Stochastic Convex Programming Problems: Stochastic convex optimization

-Moreover the total number of oracle calls\footnote{ Oracle calls can be easily and fully parallelized (on $r_{k}$ processors) at each iteration.
-Note, that for $\nabla^{r_k} f(x,\{\xi_i\}_{i=1}^{r_k})$ we can reduce variance $\sigma^2:=O(\sigma^2/r_k)$. } is (this bound is optimal up to a \ag{red} factors)
+Moreover, the total number of oracle calls\footnote{ Oracle calls can be easily and fully parallelized (on $r_{k}$ processors) at each iteration.
+Note, that for $\nabla^{r_k} f(x,\{\xi_i\}_{i=1}^{r_k})$ we can reduce the variance $\sigma^2:=O(\sigma^2/r_k)$. } is (this bound is optimal up to logarithmic factors)